utkarsh-sanjivan/asharvi-admin/README.md

 ### GitHub Pages setup (one-time)
 1. Repository **Settings → Pages → Build and deployment → Source: Deploy from a branch**.
 2. Branch: **`gh-pages`**; Folder: **`/ (root)`**.
+3. The repository includes `.github/pages.yml` to track this configuration in source control.

 ### Deployed URL
 The site is served from `https://<org>.github.io/asharvi-admin/`.